seabox/blog-seaboxes/_posts/2020-06-28-breathing-hdydi-part-6.md

 [a beginners guide to starting mindfulness](https://www.shannonharvey.com/blogs/blog/my-year-of-living-mindfully-a-beginners-guide-to-starting-a-mindfulness-practice) blog post. **Mind blown!** Here was a guide to someone getting rid of the marketing fluff, simplifying things, giving mindfulness a red hot go and documenting it.

 ### Fast forward a few weeks and where am I at?
-* I've subscribed to the Headspace app and completed all the basics courses
+* I've subscribed to the Headspace app and completed almost all the basics courses
 * I make time (usually in the morning) to spend some time meditating
 * I've encouraged the family to give it a go too
-* I feel good, a lot less flustered and calm
+* I feel good, a lot less flustered and more calm (mostly)
 * There's been tough days - sometimes it's REALLY REALLY HARD to just sit and breathe
 * It's not what I initially thought it would be like
 * I'm not perfect - I still lose my marbles
+* The more I learn, the more I learn there is to learn - I'm starting to see how different variants of meditation and mindfulness can be used, but the first step is, breathing.

 ### Where to next?
 I think I might do a Mindfulness Based Stress Reduction course, because it's one thing to listen to apps and podcasts, but it's another to get direction from a professional.